-Dividends-The Company elected to be taxed as a REIT beginning with its taxable year ending December 31, 2017.
+Dividends-The Company elected to be taxed as a REIT beginning with its taxable year ended December 31, 2017.
 To qualify as a REIT, the Company must annually distribute, at a minimum, an amount equal to 90% of its taxable income, excluding net capital gains, and must distribute 100% of its taxable income (including net capital gains) to eliminate corporate federal income taxes payable by the REIT.
 Because taxable income differs from cash flow from operations due to non-cash revenues and expenses (such as depreciation and other items), in certain circumstances, the Company may generate operating cash flow in excess of its dividends, or alternatively, may need to make dividend payments in excess of operating cash flows.
-During the three months ended March 31, 2018, the Company declared a cash dividend on its common stock of \$2.7 million, or \$0.15 per share, which was paid in April 2018.
+During the six months ended June 30, 2018, the Company declared cash dividends on its common stock of \$5.5 million, or \$0.30 per share.